 In Malaysia, Penang’s Hawker Street is street food supremacy.
 From Char Kway Teow (a popular noodle dish) to Roti Chanai, each chef showcases their own unique flavours.
 The options are endless and the ambience electric.
 Air conditioning there is not, but you're guaranteed to find an authentic (albeit balmy) street scene.

-If you’re after a good feed in mainland Kuala Lumpur, Changkit Bukit Bintang is a foodie’s dream boulevard, with anything from Spanish hog roasts to German schnitzels.
+If you’re after a good feed in mainland Kuala Lumpur, Changkat Bukit Bintang is a foodie’s dream boulevard, with anything from Spanish hog roasts to German schnitzels.
 Of course, if you’re hankering for authentic Malay, there’s plenty of that too.
-Bijan Restaurant dishes out enough Laksa to satisfy even the most critical of food connoisseurs, while Jalon Alor’s your go-to for the full-blown street food experience.
+Bijan Restaurant dishes out enough Laksa to satisfy even the most critical of food connoisseurs, while Jalan Alor’s your go-to for the full-blown street food experience.
 Plastic chairs and general chaos ensues - cheerfully cheap and equally delicious, your stomach will think it’s Christmas.
 And if you want to blow your mind as well as your taste buds, descend on The Rabbit Hole.
 Inspired by Alice in Wonderland, its three floors house a nature-themed al-fresco area, a graffiti art bar, a Roman-themed private nightclub, a vintage-style gentleman’s club (complete with hidden speakeasy), a rooftop bar and a futuristic dance club.
 Phew.

 3. Make friends with Borneo’s orang-utans

 The flight time from Kuala Lumpur to Borneo is 2 hours and 15 minutes… A mere 135 minutes to put you in the same realm as orang-utans.